dnet/androsphinx/README.md

 License
 -------

-The whole project is licensed under MIT license, see `LICENSE.txt`
+The whole project is licensed under MIT license, see `LICENSE.txt` except for the parts included from Google zxing which are under APACHE license.

 Dependencies
 ------------